 A TRAINING PROGRAM FOR LEADERS OF PUBLIC MENTAL HEALTH AND SUBSTANCE USE DISORDER SYSTEMS “Ensuring Excellence While Leading Through Change”

-THE SPRING 2019 CIBHS LEADERSHIP INSTITUTE are limited to a maximum of 30 current leaders in public mental health/behavioral health and substance use disorder services.
+THE SPRING 2019 CIBHS LEADERSHIP INSTITUTE is limited to a maximum of 30 current leaders in public mental health/behavioral health and substance use disorder services.
 The tuition cost for the nine days of training is $4,950.00 per participant.
 This price does not include travel and lodging.
 If accepted, participants must commit to participate for the full nine days.
 The County Mental Health Director/Behavioral Health Director or Alcohol and Other Drug Administrator, or not for profit agency director, must recommend applicants as indicated on the LI Application.

 MORE ABOUT THE PROGRAM: